X-Men Legends II: Rise of Apocalypse: Playable characters

 X-Men Legends II features 18 playable characters, limited to only six in the mobile version.
 Several playable characters return from X-Men Legends, and select members of the Brotherhood of Mutants are also playable.
 Some non-playable X-Men and Brotherhood characters appear during levels.
 In some instances dialogue throughout the game can be character-to-character specific, depending on the player character's alignment and relationship with the non-player character.
-The Windows version features four additional playable characters, while the PlayStation Portable features two exclusive characters.
+The Windows version features two additional playable characters, while the PlayStation Portable features four exclusive characters.